reidschroder/reidschroder/README.md

 **Personal Stuff:**

+- :movie_camera: I'm a video producer turned coder, so problem solving is my specialty.
+- People are difficult, code is straight forward.
+Now instead of solving other people's problems for them, I solve problems on the internet.
 - 🚀 I’m currently learning HTML, CSS, JavaScript, & Bootstrap;
-- I graduated from the University of Cincinnati with a degree in Electronic Media
+- I graduated from the University of Cincinnati with a degree in Electronic Media.
 - 💬 Ask me about anything, I am happy to help
-  (I'll probably end up asking you more questions though);
+  (I'll probably end up asking you more questions)
-- 📫 How to reach me: reidschroder2m@gmail.com;
+- 📫 How to reach me: reidschroder2m@gmail.com